pauloeduard0/quotation-management/README.md

 *Clone this repository.*

-Follow the instructions below to run the application using Docker:
+*Follow the step below to run the project using IntelliJ:*

-- Create the network:

-docker network create inatel

-- Start the MySql database:

-docker container run --name mysql --network=inatel -e MYSQL_ROOT_PASSWORD=root -e MYSQL_DATABASE=bootdb -p 3306:3306 -p 33060:33060 -d mysql

-- Start the Stock Manager application:

-docker container run --name stockmanager --network=inatel -p 8080:8080 -d adautomendes/stock-manager
+- Build a Maven project and generate the artifacts in the terminal:

+mvn clean install -DskipTests

 ---

-# Using Docker Compose to Run the Project

-If you prefer using Docker Compose, the application will utilize the MySQL database image (Docker).

-*Follow the steps below to run the project using IntelliJ:*

-mvn clean install -DskipTest

 *Run the following commands on Docker:*

-- Create the network:

-docker network create inatel

 - Build the Quotation Management image: